pmndrs/react-three-fiber/README.md

 ### Contributions

-**PR's are more than welcome!** If you find yourself repeating set-up code often and if it's generic enough to be useful, add it here, everyone benefits.
+**PR's are welcome!** If you find yourself repeating code often and if it's generic enough, add it here, everyone benefits.

 ### Requirements